deshondixon/data-structures-and-algorithms/sorting/merge/README.md

 ## References

-- Visual example, pseudocode, step-through where used as they were provided from today's code challenge instructions.
+- Pseudocode where used as they were provided from today's code challenge instructions.